aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 # 1.0: Introduction

-The Z-JSON Instrument is comprised of 3 components: the core schema, an accompanying UI configuration, and the instrument data.
+The Z-JSON Instrument is comprised of four components: the core schema, an accompanying UI configuration, the instrument data, and a list of metadata fields.

 ```js
 {